tripal/tripal_elasticsearch/docs/installation.md

 To learn more about installing Drupal modules, please visit the [Drupal documentation](https://www.drupal.org/node/895232).

 ## Connecting to Elasticsearch Servers
 The Tripal Elasticsearch module allows connections to local and remote servers.
 Your local connection is the server for your own site: you will be able to manage your indices and the details of this cluster.
-Note that your Elasticsearch server need not be hosted alongside your Tripal site: local means that is the service that indexes and searches **your Tripal site**.
+Note that your Elasticsearch server need not be hosted alongside your Tripal site: local means that service indexes and searches **your Tripal site**.
 Remote connections allow you to connect to other websites and include their search results on your Tripal site.
 Remote services are managed on their respective sites.

 ### Connect to your local Elastic cluster